-We drive to the Flinders Hotel, home for the next two nights.
-(Overnight Flinders Hotel) BL
+We drive to the Flinders Hotel, whose accommodation 'Quarters' is our home for the next two nights.
+(Overnight Quarters, Flinders Hotel) BL

-Day 8: Saturday 27 March, Flinders - Sorrento - Moorooduc - Main Ridge - Flinders
+Day 10: Friday 12 November, Flinders - Sorrento - Moorooduc - Dromana - Flinders

-- Tour of designer Fiona Brockhoff's coastal home garden, Sorrento (subject to confirmation) - Visit and lunch at The Garden Vineyard, one of Australia's finest gardens, Moorooduc (subject to confirmation) - Private Garden designed by Paul Bangay, Main Ridge - Talk on using indigenous plants in design by Jim Fogarty at his beach house
+- Tour of designer Fiona Brockhoff's coastal home garden, Sorrento - Visit and lunch at The Garden Vineyard, one of Australia's finest gardens, Moorooduc - Heronswood, Dromana

-Designer Fiona Brockhoff's Sorrento garden, called Karkalla, is more than 20 years old and showcases the importance of creating gardens in sympathy with the local environment.
+This morning we drive to designer Fiona Brockhoff's Sorrento garden, Karkalla.
+Karkalla is more than 20 years old and showcases the importance of creating gardens in sympathy with the local environment.
 It is influential and much admired for the way it embraces its coastal location, modern aesthetic and sculptural use of Australian plants.

-We continue to Moorooduc to visit the Garden Vineyard, which features in Monte Don's book and television program Around the World in 80 Gardens.
-Architects Sue McFall and her husband Darryl are the owners of one of Australia's finest gardens.
-It was created in 1986 with many European plants, but the plant palate has changed to suit our drying climate.
+We continue to Moorooduc to visit the Garden Vineyard, widely considered to be one of Australia's finest gardens.
+It features in Monty Don's book and television program Around the World in 80 Gardens.
+Architect Sue McFall and her husband Daryl are the owners.
+The garden was created in 1986 with many European plants, but the plant palate has changed to suit our drying climate.
 There are several European-style rooms, including a memorable silver garden, walled courtyard, a big perennial border and a formal area flanked by lilly pillys.
 The terrace overlooks a lawn that rolls down to a garden with only Australian plants, and the adjoining lawns lead to a display of maples in the glorious red foliage of autumn.